ISO 9001:2015 Certification

 Ajax became an ISO 9001:2008 registered company in 2014, then subsequently an ISO 9001:2015 company in 2016.
 These were two very important steps in the company’s growth.

-The ISO 9000 family provides guidance and tools for companies like EJ Ajax who want to ensure that their products and services consistently meet customer’s requirements, and that quality is consistently improved.
+The ISO 9000 family provides guidance and tools for companies like Ajax who want to ensure that their products and services consistently meet customer’s requirements and that quality is consistently improved.

 “ISO certification elevates our company to the next level of advanced manufacturing excellence,” said Ajax Production Manager Tom Ajax.
 “We already have the skilled workforce and the capital equipment needed to succeed.
 With the addition of ISO certification, we can pursue very high-level manufacturing assignments.”